• Skip to primary navigation

 Looking to use a traditional smoker?
 No worries, using an offset smoker like this Oklahoma Joe's Longhorn is a great option as well.

 Trim any fat cap that is on the surface of the steak.
-Most of the time the steak will come already trimmed, but if there are layers of fat or silver skin on the meat you will want to make sure to trim that off before smoking.
+If not already trimmed, trim fat and silver skin off before smoking.

 Tri tip steak seasoned